 Commitments to extend credit are agreements to lend to a customer provided there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The Bank evaluates each customer's creditworthiness on a case-by-case basis.
 The amount of collateral obtained, if deemed necessary by the Bank upon extension of credit, is based on management's credit evaluation of the customer.
 Collateral required varies, but may include accounts receivable, inventory, equipment, real estate and income-producing commercial properties.
-At September 30, 2021 and 2020, commitments to originate loans and commitments under unused lines of credit for which the Bank is obligated amounted to approximately \$105.7 million and \$28.6 million, respectively.
-This increase was primarily attributable to the acquisition of Savoy.
+At September 30, 2022 and 2021, commitments to originate loans and commitments under unused lines of credit for which the Bank is obligated amounted to approximately \$73.1 million and \$105.7 million, respectively.

 Letters of credit are conditional commitments guaranteeing payments of drafts in accordance with the terms of the letter of credit agreements.
 Commercial letters of credit are used primarily to facilitate trade or commerce and are also issued to support public and private borrowing arrangements, bond financing and similar transactions.
 Collateral may be required to support letters of credit based upon management's evaluation of the creditworthiness of each customer.
 The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
-At September 30, 2021 and 2020, letters of credit outstanding were approximately \$0.8 million and \$0.2 million, respectively.
+At September 30, 2022 and 2021, letters of credit outstanding were approximately \$0.8 million.